-The LTI targets for all of our outstanding PSUs are discussed in more detail below and were based on our HRCC's review of publicly disclosed data for our 2014 peer group for each position and internal pay equity considerations, as well as the Chief Executive Officer's recommendations and a review of individual performance and potential.
+The LTI targets for all of our outstanding PSUs are discussed in more detail below, and were based on our HRCC's review of publicly disclosed data for our 2015 peer group for each position and internal pay equity considerations, as well as the Chief Executive Officer's recommendations and a review of individual performance and potential.

-2014-2016 Performance Stock Units.
-Our 2014 PSUs issued to Messrs.
-Wolstencroft, Beard and Pehlke will vest over a three-year period and be subject to target goals for the Company's average operating income over the 2014 though 2016 fiscal years, and will be paid in 2017.
-The number of shares eventually earned and paid to our named executive officers (if any) will be based on a graduated scale ranging from 0 to 200% of the initial target amount, depending on the Company's three-year actual average operating income, relative to our annual operating plan goals for that period.

-The Company achieved the operating income performance target set by the HRCC for 2014.
-Since the Company achieved the operating income goal for 2014, the award is currently on track to vest at 100% or above target if the Company achieves or surpasses its operating income goals in 2015 and 2016.
-Based on the Company's 2015 operating plan, our HRCC establishes future operating income goals in the beginning of 2015 and 2016.
+2015-2017 Performance Stock Units.
+Our 2015 PSUs issued to Messrs.
+Wolstencroft, Rajagopalan, Marino, Pehlke, and Beard will vest over a three-year period and be subject to target goals for the Company's average operating income over the 2015 through 2017 fiscal years, and will be paid in 2018.
+The number of shares eventually earned and paid to our named executive officers (if any) will be based on a graduated scale ranging from 0 to 200% of the initial target amount, depending on the Company's three-year actual average operating income relative to our annual operating plan goals for that period.
+Since the Company achieved the operating income goals for 2015, the award is currently on track to vest at 100% or above target if the Company achieves or surpasses its operating income goals in 2016 and 2017.
+Based on the Company's 2016 operating plan, our HRCC established future operating income goals in the beginning of 2016.
 After the end of the three-year period, the target number of PSUs may be adjusted based on the average operating income (expressed as a percentage of the Company's target operating income goals) for each annual performance period as follows: